giantswarm/docs/src/content/ui-api/management-api/crd/machinedeployments.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
 <p>ConfigRef is a reference to a bootstrap provider-specific resource that holds configuration details.
-The reference is optional to allow users/operators to specify Bootstrap.DataSecretName without the need of a controller.</p>
+The reference is optional to allow users/operators to specify Bootstrap.Data without the need of a controller.</p>

 </div>